magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 -   CONTRIBUTING
     -   Opening an Issue
     -   Developer Instructions
--   WIKI
-    -   FAQ
+-   MORE

 NEW FEATURES

--   Merged with YOUTUBE-DL V2021.12.17+ COMMIT/DE39D12 and YOUTUBE-DLC
+-   Merged with YOUTUBE-DL V2021.12.17+ COMMIT/B0A60CE and YOUTUBE-DLC
     V2020.11.11-3+ COMMIT/F9401F2: You get all the features and patches of youtube-dlc in addition to the latest youtube-dl

--   SPONSORBLOCK INTEGRATION: You can mark/remove sponsor sections in YouTube videos by utilizing the SponsorBlock API
+-   SPONSORBLOCK INTEGRATION: You can mark/remove sponsor sections in youtube videos by utilizing the SponsorBlock API

 -   FORMAT SORTING: The default format sorting options have been changed so that higher resolution and better codecs will be now preferred